class Tensor(T, S)

 Draw samples from a multinomial distribution.

-Returns a Tensor where each row contains num_samples
+Returns a Tensor where each row contains num_samples samples from the multinomial distribution

-located in the corresponding row of Tensor input
+located in the corresponding row of Tensor input.

-do not need to be normalized, but must sum to a positive number.
+The rows of input do not need to be normalized, but must sum to a positive number.

-is a vector (1-D Tensor), returns a vector of length num_samples
+If input is a vector (1-D Tensor), returns a vector of length num_samples

-is a matrix (2-D Tensor), returns a matrix where each row contains num_samples
+If input is a matrix (2-D Tensor), returns a matrix where each row contains num_samples samples, with shape (m x num_samples).

 Arguments#